KZM26/body-volume-application/README.md

 Import into IntelliJ and run main

-Data needs to be downloaded seperately due to usage restriction.
+Data needs to be downloaded separately due to usage restriction.
 The following directory structure must be created in the data folder

 - distance-test - Part of project
 - fbm-landmarks - Part of project